Annual Conference Resource Lists

 Annual Conference Resources

-Our Annual Conference is the Association's core program - we bring together over 1,500 members to support the work of women's studies practitioners, amplify and disseminate research on the field, and cultivate multi-racial, multi-ethnic programs, services, and operations that align with our investments in feminist world making.
+Our Annual Conference is the Association's core program - we bring together over 1,500 members to support the work of Women's, Gender, and Sexuality Studies practitioners, amplify and engage research on the field, and cultivate multi-racial, multi-ethnic programs, services, and operations that align with our investments in feminist world making.

-We strive to keep the conversations that arise at our annual gathering flowing; it is vital that we provide resources that augment the discussions we are able to have on-site; I invite you to review the companion resource lists for every Plenary and Presidential Session featured in our 4th Annual Conference program.
-These resources were curated by members of the Governing Council in an effort to align with my (Kristian Contreras) and our President, Heidi R. Lewis’ visioning for the future of NWSA.
+We strive to keep the conversations that arise at our annual gathering flowing; it is vital that we provide resources that augment the discussions we are able to have on-site; I invite you to review the companion resource lists for every Plenary and Presidential Session featured in our Annual Conference program.
+This practice began with our 44th annual convening in Detroit, MI USA ; these resources are curated by members of the Governing Council who serve as facilitators of our special session (Plenary and Presidential Sessions).

 Quick Links